Finding a cost-efficient way to spend while overseas can help you keep your travel costs down.

-No fees on worldwide spending, representative 18.9% APR variable
+No fees on worldwide spending or cash withdrawals, representative 19.9% APR variable

-The Halifax Clarity card remains a firm favourite with travellers as there are no fees to use it for purchases or cash advances worldwide.
-But be aware that you will pay interest at a rate of 18.9% APR on any cash withdrawals from the date of transaction.
+The Halifax Clarity credit card remains a firm favourite with travellers as there are no fees to use it for purchases or cash advances worldwide.
+But be aware that you will pay interest at a rate of 19.9% APR on any cash withdrawals from the date of transaction.

 Best debit cards for overseas travel